gatling/gatling/src/docs/content/reference/current/extensions/sbt_plugin.md

 Gatling / enterpriseSimulationSystemProperties := Map.empty
 // Additional environment variables used when running the simulation on Gatling Enterprise Gatling / enterpriseSimulationEnvironmentVariables := Map.empty
+// Wait for the result after starting the simulation on Gatling Enterprise; will complete with an error if the simulation ends with any error status
+// False by default; you can also use the gatling.enterprise.waitForRunEnd system property Gatling / waitForRunEnd := false
 ```

 You can run it with the command: